WLHT-FM

-WLHT-FM (95.7 MHz) is a hot adult contemporary music formatted radio station in Grand Rapids, Michigan owned by Townsquare Media.
+WLHT-FM (95.7 MHz) is a hot adult contemporary music formatted radio station in Grand Rapids, Michigan, owned by Townsquare Media.
 WLHT's studios are located on Ottawa Avenue Northwest in downtown Grand Rapids, while its transmitter is located in Comstock Park.

 WLHT-FM is also licensed for HD Radio operation, and features WSLI-FM on its HD-2 subchannel.

 WKLW, WZZM-FM, and WZZR

 The station signed on the same day as WOOD-FM (now WSRW-FM) in 1962.
 The original call letters of 95.7 FM were WKLW.
 In the mid-1960s, the station came into common ownership with WZZM-TV Channel 13 and became WZZM-FM, an example of the call letters and rounded frequency number both forming ambigrams as "96 WZZM".
-By 1967, the station was block-programmed, with country music in the morning, Top 40 music in afternoon drive, and MOR music at night.
+By 1967, the station was block-programmed, with country music in the morning, Top 40 music in afternoon drive, and middle of the road music at night.
 Then, in 1968, WZZM-FM converted its format to full-time Top 40.
 WZZM-FM "Z96" was one of the first FM Top 40s in Michigan to pose a serious challenge to its AM competition: by the end of 1970 it was ahead of WLAV (1340 AM) and WGRD (1410 AM) in several dayparts, including at night, when the AM competition either had poor signals or was off the air, and on the weekends.

 In 1971, WZZM-FM picked up a serious competitor when WGRD added an FM signal at 97.9 (formerly WXTO).
 The reborn WGRD was an instant success.
-WZZM reacted by evolving its format into a Top 40/AOR hybrid better known as CHR, and then in 1972, into a Top 40/Oldies hybrid.
+WZZM reacted by evolving its format into a Top 40/AOR hybrid better known as CHR, and then in 1972, into a Top 40/oldies hybrid.
 The station gained a "second wind" of sorts and posted a #1 12+ Arbitron showing in Grand Rapids in the summer of 1973, but ratings quickly dropped off again afterwards.
 In 1977, WZZM-FM changed its calls to WZZR and adopted the name Rockradio Z96 (and using the slogan The Wizard of Rock 'n' Roll).
-WZZR continued to struggle through the rest of the 1970s and into the 1980s, shifting back and forth between Top 40/Adult Contemporary.
-In 1983, WZZR tweaked its format from CHR into a Rock of the Eighties format, but ratings remained low.
+WZZR continued to struggle through the rest of the 1970s and into the 1980s, shifting back and forth between Top 40/"adult contemporary.
+In 1983, WZZR tweaked its format from CHR into a "Rock of the Eighties" format, but ratings remained low.